ShadowK101/Password_Generator-Pascal-/README.md

 # Password_Generator-Pascal-

-This Project is a Cool Password Generator With a Few Features
+- A free open Source Password and Pin Generator

+- This App can Generate you any lenght Password and a 5 didget Pin

+- Coding language used: Pascal

+# WARNING